| DATE | DAY | NOTE |

 Choosing a wedding date based on Hindu astrology involves careful analysis of birth charts, planetary positions, and auspicious timings.
 With traditions deeply embedded in Vedic principles, many Hindu families believe that starting married life during the right Muhurtham invites divine blessings and lifelong happiness.
 As technology evolves, so does accessibility to these time honored practices, ensuring that culture and convenience go hand in hand.

-Check Wedding dates for January, February, March, April, May, June, July, August, September, October, November and December month.
+Check Wedding dates for January, February, March, April, May, June, July, August, September, October, November and December month calendar.

 We have marked the Valarpirai Muhurtham dates separately in each month, for better identification.
 To view the Mariage Muhurtham dates for any calendar Year, please follow the below steps